Yellow, red and orange goods: Red goods

 Everyday grocery items are relatively inexpensive and they have to be replaced frequently, so consumers do not typically spend much time searching and comparing options.

 Red goods are relatively inexpensive items that consumers buy frequently, such as groceries and snacks.
 These are goods with a "high replacement rate and a low gross margin adjustment", along with a short time of consumption and a low searching time.

 Orange goods

 Clothing are an example of orange goods.
 They are reasonably durable, but they still wear out periodically and need to be replaced.

-Orange goods (also called "specialty goods") are moderately durable goods that wear out with regular use and have to be replaced, such as clothing.
+Orange goods (also called "Speciality goods") are moderately durable goods that wear out with regular use and have to be replaced, such as clothing.
 Orange goods are unique, so consumers need to make more effort to acquire these items; as such exclusive distributor arrangements and franchises are often used to sell them.